Welcome,

 I am a Neutrino Theory Network postdoctoral fellow at Harvard University working on particle phyics phenomenology.
 I was previously a postdoctoral researcher with a joint appointment at the Perimeter Institute in Canada and the University of Minnesota, and earned my Ph.D. in 2019 at the Institute for Particle Physics Phenomenology, part of Durham University, in the United Kingdom.

-In my research I want to expand our understanding of elementary particles called neutrinos and explore what they can teach us about physics beyond the Standard Model.
-I work closely with neutrino, dark matter, and accelerator experiments to devise new strategies in the search for new rare phenomena and new particles.
+My research focuses on theoretical and phenomenological aspects of neutrino, dark matter, and beyond-the-Standard Model physics.
+I work closely with experimentalists to devise new strategies in the search for new rare phenomena and new particles.
 Discoveries in this field would help us to make sense of the patterns we observe in fundamental interactions and particle masses, the origin of dark matter, and the cosmological evolution of our universe.